Home

 In the Cardo

 For a change of pace, step out of ancient history into the modern era.
-This permanent photo exhibit documents the last days of the Jewish Quarter before the Jerusalem Old City fell at the hands of the Jordanians in 1948.
+This moving photo exhibit documents the last days of the Jewish Quarter before the Jerusalem Old City fell at the hands of the Jordanians in 1948.

 Hours: Sun-Thur: 10:00-15:00; Fri and holiday eves: 9:00-13:00.